Chicken and Cannellini Beans

 Instructions

-- Pat the chicken dry with a paper towel.
-Season evenly on both sides with salt and pepper.
+- Season 2 pounds boneless, skinless chicken thighs evenly on both sides with salt and pepper.

-- Put 2 tablespoons of the olive oil in a large, deep skillet (12-inches) and place over medium-high heat.
+- Put 2 tablespoons extra virgin olive oil in a large, deep skillet (12-inches) and place over medium-high heat.
 When the oil starts to shimmer, add the chicken and cook without disturbing 6-8 minutes, or until it takes on a golden-brown color.

-- Flip the chicken over and add the onion and garlic to the pan, stirring to coat with the pan juices.
+- Flip the chicken over and add ½ thinly sliced red onion and 2 grated or finely chopped garlic cloves, stirring to coat with the pan juices.
 Cook 2 or 3 minutes, until the onion softens.

-- Add the sauce, beans, rosemary and 1/2 teaspoon salt to the pan, scraping up any browned bits from the bottom of the pan.
+- Add ⅓ cup chicken broth, 3 cups prepared marinara sauce, 1 15-ounce can cannellini beans1 tablespoon chopped fresh rosemary or thyme and ½ teaspoon salt to the pan, scraping up any browned bits from the bottom of the pan.
 Cover and reduce the heat to medium-low.
 Cook 10 minutes.

 - Uncover the pan and continue to simmer 10 more minutes to thicken the sauce.

-- Drizzle the bread with olive oil and cut into 1/2-inch cubes.
+- Drizzle 2 thick slices crusty sourdough bread with olive oil and cut into ½-inch cubes.

-- Remove the chicken from the heat and stir in the kale until it wilts.
-Serve in shallow bowls topped with some of the bread and sprinkled with the cheese.
+- Remove the chicken from the heat and stir in 4 cups torn lacinato kale until it wilts.
+Serve in shallow bowls topped with some of the bread and sprinkle with the cheese.

 - Use your favorite prepared pasta sauce (chunky style for a thicker sauce) or make a batch of my easy homemade marinara sauce.